Tareq905/PHP-Thumbnail-downloader/README.md

 # Thumbnail-downloader
-This project demo is here - https://tareq905.github.io/Thumbnail-downloader/
+This project is developed with html, css, javascript and php.